We witnessed the tremendous shifts occurring in the organizational environment in the past couple of years.

 The traditional 9-to-5 model is losing more and more ground in favor of more flexible work hours and the possibility to work remotely.
-Employees now expect to be given a relative freedom when it comes to the way they carry out their assigned tasks – be it less rigidity concerning work hours or working from home altogether, according to their own schedule.
+Employees now expect to be given relative freedom when it comes to the way they carry out their assigned tasks – be it less rigidity concerning work hours or working from home altogether, according to their own schedule.

 This is why it’s safe to say the tables have turned – companies are basically coerced into offering what the employee needs.
-Otherwise they risk losing them to another company that can offer these coveted perks.
+Otherwise, they risk losing them to another company that can offer these coveted perks.

 As with any other radical shift in the way things are carried out, this transition is both cumbersome and delicate.
 In order for both companies and employees to better adapt to this new environment, they need to redirect their resources and skills in a manner that makes the most out of this novel work arrangement type.

-To this end, this article will address the subject of freelancing and working remotely together with its challenges and perks.
+To the end, this article will address the subject of freelancing and working remotely together with its challenges and perks.
 We will also provide tips and guidelines that you can follow, regardless if you are an employee or a company looking to improve collaboration in the coming years.

 As we mentioned before, today’s work culture revolves more around the employee than ever.
 It’s not that companies need to groom their employees, but when it comes down to it, they do need to be responsive to their demands in order to make sure they retain the most valuable talents on the market.
 It’s true that millennials were the ones who started asking for more than was offered by default, but it is also true that this phenomenon has now extended to people of all ages and backgrounds.
-Flexibility is so sought after that some employees would actually rather give up better paid jobs in return for the possibility to coordinate their own work schedules.
+Flexibility is so sought after that some employees would actually rather give up better-paid jobs in return for the possibility to coordinate their own work schedules.

-However it’s not all about the flexibility to work at odd hours and from the comfort of your own home.
+However, it’s not all about the flexibility to work at odd hours and from the comfort of your own home.
 Studies on remote employees also show that the financial factor tends to heavily weigh in.
 For example, an employee that no longer has to come to the office day in, day out will most likely save money on things like eating out and even expensive office attire.
 To top this off, a survey shows that a lack of work flexibility have determined 62% employees to leave or to consider leaving their jobs.
 This clearly proves that companies can actually count on employees sticking around for longer if they provide them with the space and freedom they need.

 This is a subject that has long been debated by many: is it better for an employee to work from home or, on the contrary, does it stifle their productivity by introducing more distractions?